-The Chicago Airplane Accident Lawyers at Curcio work with anyone who sustained any type of personal injury resulting from an aircraft.
-We also work with families of victims that have died in aviation-related accidents
+The Chicago Airplane Accident Lawyers at Curcio Law Offices work with anyone who sustained any type of personal injury resulting from an aircraft.
+We also work with families of victims that have died in aviation-related accidents.

 Many clients want to know: will they be part of a class-action lawsuit, or will they bring their case individually?

-Because so many people tend to be part of these accidents, they often end up in multi-district litigation.
+Because so many people tend to be part of these accidents, they often end up in multidistrict litigation.
 You may sometimes hear this referred to as MDL.
-In the event that multiple cases are pending in multiple federal courts, judgement works a bit differently.
-A judicial panel makes the decision on whether the cases should be consolidated into one court, or left as they are.
+In the event that multiple cases are pending in multiple federal courts, judgment works a bit differently.
+A judicial panel makes the decision on whether the cases should be consolidated into one court or left as they are.